 - Module Four: Evaluate - The Value of Information

-The library’s move to a series of online instruction modules for First Year Seminar is the next logical step in our efforts to incorporate e-learning into our information literacy and instruction program.
-We look forward to working with FYS faculty to improve the instructional content within the module, assess student learning, and continue to provide opportunities for students to engage with librarians and the library.
+We look forward to working with FYS faculty to improve the information literacy content within the module, assess student learning, and continue to provide opportunities for students to engage with librarians and the library.

 For more information or questions contact: